Thomas Tallis

 Thomas Tallis (/ˈtælɪs/; also Tallys or Talles; c.
 1505 – 23 November 1585 (Note: 3 December 1585 by the Gregorian calendar)) was an English composer of High Renaissance music.
 His compositions are primarily vocal, and he occupies a primary place in anthologies of English choral music.
-Tallis is considered one of England's greatest composers, and is honoured for his original voice in English musicianship.
+Tallis is considered one of England's greatest composers, and he is honored for his original voice in English musicianship.

 Life

 Youth

-As no records about the birth, family or childhood of Thomas Tallis exist, almost nothing is known about his early life or origins.
-Historians have calculated that he was born in the early part of the 16th century, towards the end of the reign of Henry VII of England, and estimates for the year of his birth range from 1500 to 1520.
-His only known relative was a cousin called John Sayer.
+No records about the birth, family, or childhood of Thomas Tallis exist, so almost nothing is known about his early life and origins.
+Historians have calculated that he was born in the early part of the 16th Century, toward the end of the reign of Henry VII of England.
+Estimates of his birth year range from 1500 to 1520.
+His only known relative was a cousin named John Sayer.
 As the surnames Sayer and Tallis both have strong connections with Kent, Thomas Tallis is usually thought to have been born somewhere in the county.

-There are some suggestions that Tallis sang as a child of the chapel in the Chapel Royal, the same singing establishment which he joined as an adult.
-He was probably a chorister at the Benedictine Priory of St. Mary the Virgin and St. Martin of the New Work, in Dover, where he was later employed, but it is impossible to know whether he was educated there.
+There are some suggestions that Tallis sang as a child of the chapel in the Chapel Royal, the same singing establishment that he joined as an adult.
+He was probably a chorister at the Benedictine Priory of St. Mary the Virgin and St. Martin of the New Work in Dover, where he was later employed, but it is impossible to know whether he was educated there.
 He may have sung at Canterbury Cathedral.

 Career

-Tallis served at court as a composer, teacher and performer for Henry VIII, Edward VI, Mary I, and Elizabeth I. He was first designated as an organist at the chapel after 1570, although he would have been employed as an organist throughout his career.
+Tallis served at court as a composer, teacher, and performer for Henry VIII, Edward VI, Mary I, and Elizabeth I. He was first designated as an organist at the chapel after 1570, although he would have been employed as an organist throughout his career.

-He avoided the religious controversies that raged around him throughout his service to successive monarchs, though he remained, in the words of the historian Peter Ackroyd, an "unreformed Roman Catholic".
+He avoided the religious controversies that raged around him throughout his service to successive monarchs, although he remained, in the words of the historian Peter Ackroyd, an "unreformed Roman Catholic".
 Tallis was capable of switching the style of his compositions to suit each monarch's different demands.
-Tallis taught the composers: William Byrd, as later associated with Lincoln Cathedral; Elway Bevin, an organist of Bristol Cathedral and Gentleman of the Chapel Royal; and Sir Ferdinando Heybourne (aka Richardson), a favourite of Queen Elizabeth.
+Tallis taught several composers, including William Byrd, who was later associated with Lincoln Cathedral; Elway Bevin, an organist of Bristol Cathedral and Gentleman of the Chapel Royal; and Sir Ferdinando Heybourne (aka Richardson), a favourite of Queen Elizabeth.